-- a) Provision is made to achieve at least 45 additional homes in Pimperne between 2016 and 2031, which will meet the projected local needs of the community. - b) These homes should be located to the west side of the A354 main road on land within or adjacent to the settlement boundary of Pimperne village (as revised on Map 6).
+- a) Provision is made to achieve at least 61 additional homes in Pimperne between 2016 and 2031, which will meet the projected local needs of the community. - b) These homes should be located to the west side of the A354 main road on land within or adjacent to the settlement boundary of Pimperne village (as revised on Map 6).
 The conversion of existing rural buildings is also allowed under the Local Plan policy. - c) Sites are allocated in the Neighbourhood Plan, which together with other limited infill and rural conversion opportunities that may arise, should meet and potentially exceed this projected need by a small margin, and protect and respect open spaces and landscape character.
-The release of unallocated greenfield sites outside the settlement boundary for open market housing should therefore be resisted. - d) Although the Local Plan and National policy encourages affordable housing this Neighbourhood Plan requires eligible market housing sites to provide affordable housing at 40% of the total number of dwellings.
+The release of unallocated greenfield sites outside the settlement boundary for open market housing should therefore be resisted. - d) Although the Local Plan and National policy encourages affordable housing, this Neighbourhood Plan requires eligible market housing sites to provide affordable housing at 40% of the total number of dwellings on sites of five or more dwellings.
+A higher level of affordable housing provision to meet identified local need will be encouraged.
 Restrictions must be included to ensure that the affordable housing is prioritised and remains affordable to local people (with a connection to the parish) in perpetuity.
-Starter homes that meet these provisos may count towards the affordable housing provision. - e) Affordable housing provision to meet identified local need will be encouraged.
-The type and size of housing should reflect the need and demand for one, two and three bedroom homes, and include a proportion of homes that have flexible / adaptable layouts for home working, and homes suitable for residents with more limited mobility.
+First homes that meet these provisos will count towards the affordable housing provision and on sites of 10 or more homes (or where the site area is 0.5ha or greater) at least 10% of the total number of homes should be for affordable home ownership. - e) The type and size of all housing should reflect the need and demand for one, two and three bedroom homes, and include a proportion of homes that have flexible / adaptable layouts for home working, and homes suitable for residents with more limited mobility.